opDavi1/coin-tracker/README.md

 npm tauri run dev
 ```

+To submit changes, just make a pull request on this repository.

 ## Contact
 For any questions, comments, concerns, and scathing criticisms, please make an issue on github or contact me directly on discord (@opdavi1)